-At Newfield our Explorers includes up to year one or two.
+At Newfield our Explorers phase extends to the end of Key Stage 1.
 The journey is delivered through an immersive, exploratory and play-based curriculum that aims to develop a foundation of skills and behaviours.
 Pupils are supported to engage in active exploration of their environment to develop a sense of self and independence from adults, whilst fostering a curiosity for learning.
 All this is underpinned by the development of early communication and interaction skills.
+Our play-based curriculum offers the introduction of mathematical skills and understanding through role-play, manipulative play, songs, rhymes and games.
 Outcomes are set that reflect each child's personal needs.